Jay-Naruto/file-picker-custom/README.md

-# 📂 Google Drive File Picker
+# 📂 Custom File Picker

 A custom file picker that mimics Google Drive’s interface and Finder-style navigation.
 This tool enables users to browse, index, and de-index files and folders in a Google Drive-like view.